 |One of the waterfalls at Big Hill Springs|

-ResourcesCalgary's Best Hikes and Walks, by Lori Beattie
+ResourcesCalgary's Best Walks Guidebook, by Lori Beattie

 The City of Calgary's pathways and bikeways map, available as a print or electronic copy.
-There's also an interactive online version and an i phone app.
+There's also an interactive online version and an I-phone app.